 This exchange may allow you to use the cash value to buy different type of insurance, or buy a policy that has additional features (or riders) that are more appropriate for you.
 For example, if cashing out the policy is not feasible, you may want to consider a life insurance policy with a long term care rider that could allow you to use that cash value in the future to pay for long term care costs.

 The image above is a slide from a webinar we did for clients about long term care.
-If saving or paying for future long term care is a priority for you, watch our webinar here.
+If saving or paying for future long term care is a priority for you, watch our long term care webinar here.

 Ultimately, determining the best course of actions with these policies is difficult because they have not only become part of your estate and insurance plans, but also your retirement and savings plan as well.
 Determining the best course of action requires a look at nearly every single aspect of your financial plan.